appirio-tech/lc1-discussion-service/README.md

 ## Node.js design guide.

-Please follow Joyent's NodeJS design guide:  https://www.joyent.com/developers/node/design Please use 2 spaces instead of tabs
+Please follow Joyent's NodeJS design guide:  https://www.joyent.com/developers/node/design Please use 2 spaces instead of tabs.
-Please use lodash instead of underscore
+Please use lodash instead of underscore.

 ## Database Migrations

-All tables should be setup using [db-migrate](https://github.com/kunklejr/node-db-migrate) with migration files in config/schema-migrations
+All tables should be setup using [db-migrate](https://github.com/kunklejr/node-db-migrate) with migration files in config/schema-migrations.

 Migration can be run via grunt ```grunt dbmigrate```

 ## Running the server

-You can run the server using ```grunt``` which will use the local config
+You can run the server using ```grunt``` which will use the local config.